DynoDynoDynoDyno/EternalClientClaude/README.md

 To use this system with Claude, you need:

-1. **Claude Desktop App** with MCP (Model Context Protocol) support
+1. **Claude Code CLI** tool with MCP (Model Context Protocol) support
 2. **Filesystem MCP Server** installed and configured
 3. **EternalClient API** files at your specified path
 4. **Java JDK** and **Gradle** for script compilation

 ### Installing Filesystem MCP

-Add the following to your Claude Desktop configuration:
+Add the following to your Claude Code configuration:

 ```json
 {